 Aris Roussinos is a war reporter and filmmaker.
 After reading anthropology and undergoing infantry training in the Territorial Army, he started making documentaries, and is currently working for VICE, reporting on conflicts in Africa and the Middle East.
 Rebels (Century), his first book, explores at close quarters the cultural and tactical factors that inspire the insurgent groups with whom Aris has been embedded in Libya, Sudan, and elsewhere to fight against overwhelming odds.

 Richard Smyth is a freelance writer, question-setter, crossword-compiler, cartoonist and journalist who reached the final of the BBC's "Mastermind".
-He has written literary novels, thrillers, a history of toilet paper (Bumfodder, Souvenir Press), and is at work on The Killing Jar, a story of passion, lust and crustaceans set on the Yorkshire coast in the 1920s.
+He has written literary novels, thrillers, crime novels, and a history of toilet paper Bumfodder (Souvenir Press).
+He is married and lives in Saltaire.

 Ivo Stourton grew up in London, Washington and Paris.
 The Night Climbers (Doubleday), his first novel, is an original, disturbing, and beautifully written story about a small group of students who commit a multi-million pound art fraud.
 Film rights optioned.
 The Book Lover’s Tale (Doubleday) is a story of words, love, and dangerous liaisons when everything, including the financial world, is collapsing.
 The Happier Dead (Solaris) is a futuristic thriller in which a murder reveals the corruption among the elite whose wealth allows them to live for centuries while the excluded poor regularly riot.
 Film rights optioned.